-Contents:

-Policy

-Objectives
+Policy Objectives Overview of Mediation and Grievance Process Definitions Covered Issues Informal Meeting with Supervisor Step1 - Mediation Procedure

-Overview of Mediation and Grievance Process
+Overview of Mediation and Grievance Process Definitions Covered Issues Informal Meeting with Supervisor

-Definitions
+Definitions Covered Issues Informal Meeting with Supervisor

-Covered Issues
+Covered Issues Informal Meeting with Supervisor

 Informal Meeting with Supervisor

 Step1 - Mediation Procedure

 Purpose of Mediation

 Mediation Process

 Location and Timing

 Limited to OSP Mediators

 Who will attend mediation?

 Attorneys

 What happens at the end of mediation?

 Limitations on a Mediation Agreement

 Post Mediation

 Breach of a Mediation Agreement

 What happens to other documents used?

 What happens if grievance is not resolved?

 Responsibilities

 Employee Responsibilities

 Agency Responsibilities

-Office of State Personnel Responsibilities
+Office of State Human Resources Responsibilities

 Step2 - Grievance Presented for Hearing

 Requirements for Employees to Access Step2

 Agency Procedural Requirements

 Agency Responsibilities for the Policy

 Step3 - Appeals to the Office of Administrative Hearings

 Agency Requirements for Appeal of FAD

 Requirements for Employees to Access Step3

 Time Limits

 Discrimination Special Provisions

-Leave OSB Responsibilities
+Leave OSB Beamanaikilities

 OSP Responsibilities Settlements

-oemements
+Settlements